xjsender/haoide/README.md

 # Installation #
 You can install this plugin by search ```Salesforce IDE``` in package control,

-Recommend to install ```tag``` plugin in package control to format your visualforce page, it's very useful.

 # Project Configuration #
 There is a default test org in this plugin, you can see it by clicking ```SublimeApex > Switch Project``` in the main menu, however, if you want to use this plugin in your own org, you need to configure you org user confidential before new project